Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

   - `useContext`: accessing context don't re-render, but the component only re-renders when the context value changes.

 ## React.memo
+- It is a higher-order component (HOC)(explained later) that wraps a functional component to prevent re-rendering of the component if its props haven't changed.
-- In react, by default when a component re-render due to state update, all child components also re-render even if no props/state of these doesn't change.
+- Usecase: In react, by default when a component re-render due to state update, all child components also re-render even if no props/state of these doesn't change.
-- usecase: let's say You have a component that re-renders often, but one of its child components doesn't need to update unless a specific prop changes.
+- let's say You have a component that re-renders often, but one of its child components doesn't need to update unless a specific prop changes.
 When we can wrap it with React.Memo, child components will only re-render when it's props changes
-- It is a higher-order component (HOC)(explained later) that wraps a functional component to prevent re-rendering of the component if its props haven't changed.

 ```javascript
 const MyComponent = React.memo((props) => {